rsocket/rsocket/Motivations.md

 ##### Request/Response (single-response)

-Standard request/response semantics are still supported, and still expected to represent the majority of requests over a ReactiveSocket connection.
+Standard request/response semantics are still supported, and still expected to represent the majority of requests over a RSocket connection.
 These request/response interactions can be considered optimized "streams of only 1 response", and are asynchronous messages multiplexed over a single connection.

 The consumer "waits" for the response message, so it looks like a typical request/response, but underneath it never synchronously blocks.